passy/raspbian-ipv6-router/README.markdown

-a [DrayTek Vigor 130](http://www.draytek.co.uk/products/business/vigor-130) which is a bridge-only ADSL2+/VDSL modem mostly used in business environments (I like my cheap enterprise hardware) which is plugged into a normal ethernet switch which also connects my Raspberry Pi 2B (provisioned by this repo) and a [UniFi® AP AC LITE](https://www.ubnt.com/unifi/unifi-ap-ac-lite/) for WiFi.
+a [DrayTek Vigor 130](http://www.draytek.co.uk/products/business/vigor-130) which is a bridge-only ADSL2+/VDSL modem mostly used in business environments (I like my cheap enterprise hardware) which is plugged into a normal ethernet switch which also connects my Raspberry Pi B+ (provisioned by this repo) and a [UniFi® AP AC LITE](https://www.ubnt.com/unifi/unifi-ap-ac-lite/) for WiFi.
 The switch is just some boring Gigabit switch from Netgear which had a trustworthy looking amount of stars on Amazon.